Since 1981, the Transit Police Department has been dedicated to keeping customers safe and secure, while protecting SEPTA property and staff.

 Transit Watch App

-The SEPTA Transit Watch app, available for Mac IOS and Android, lets you report incidents in seconds.
+The SEPTA Transit Watch app, available for Apple iOS and Android, lets you report incidents in seconds.
 You may:

 - Report an incident by phone or text.